comp-imaging-sci/usct-breast-phantom/README.md

 ```
 where

-- `phantom_id` is the digit identifier of the breast phantom used to generate the anatomical structures which is included in raw data file name.
+- `phantom_id` is the digit identifier of the breast phantom that is part of the raw data filename.
-- `raw_data_path` is the folder with raw anatomical data and header file
+- `raw_data_path` is the folder with raw anatomical data and header files
-- `target_slice` is the target slice to be extracted in 3D anatomical data.
+- `target_slice` is the target slice to be extracted from the 3D phantom.
-- `thickness` is the thickness of acoustic phantom to be generated (z-axis).
+- `thickness` is the thickness of a 3D slab (centered at the target slice) extracted from the phantom.
 - `output_path` is the folder for saving the output data.

 An example script is given in file `./run_assign_properties.sh`